22cryys56p-beep/Command_Center/SESSION_START.md

 The repository is the authoritative memory of the project.

 A working session, AI context window, sandbox environment, or conversation history is temporary.
+Sandbox environments have been observed to reset entirely between sessions with no warning — this is expected, not an emergency, and nothing of value should ever depend on sandbox state surviving.

 Do not trust previous session assumptions over the actual repository state.